Skip to main content

 • “The short of it: I knew I'd stumbled upon something hugely entertaining just from watching the hilarious intro cut scene - it's worth the price of admission alone!”

-• “Please... this is actually not funny after it happened three times.”
+• “Please... this is actually not funny after it happens three times.”

 • optimization

-The game's optimization is highly praised, with users noting that it performs equally well on both the Switch and Steam, achieving a perfect score of 10/10.
-The seamless integration of exploration and action enhances the overall experience, supported by a robust performance rate and well-executed roguelite elements.
+The game's optimization is highly praised, with performance on the Switch matching that of Steam, earning a perfect score of 10/10.
+Players appreciate the seamless integration of exploration and action, alongside well-executed roguelite elements that enhance the overall experience.

 • “Performance: 10/10”